fayz5/gallery/README.md

 Design Decisions & Project Issues:

-(NOTE THIS PROJECT IS NOT COMPLETED YET AND CONTAINS VERY LITTLE DESIGN EFFORTS! :) )
+(NOTE THIS PROJECT IS NOT COMPLETED AND CONTAINS VERY LITTLE DESIGN EFFORTS! :) )

 For convenience purposes all the database related configurations are kept in one file which is located in 'includes/config.php'.
 From there one can change all the parameters required for connecting to and using the database.